sheraliozodov77/sheraliozodov77/README.md

 <h1 align="center">Hi 👋, I'm Sherali Ozodov</h1>

-- 🔭 I'm junior at the University of Arizona.
+- 🔭 I'm senior at the University of Arizona.

 - 👨‍💻 I'm currently working as an IT Student Developer at BIO5 Institute.